Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 For the first time, the base M4 chipset arrives with a 10-core CPU and 10-core GPU.
 It also supports up to 32GB of RAM, compared with a ceiling of 24GB on the earlier M3 models.

 While the nifty new M4 chipset is behind some of this incredible efficiency, it's worth noting that Apple has squeezed a lot of battery into this 14-inch notebook too.
-Compared to the trusty 13-inch MacBook Air (M3) that usually has pride of place in our backpack, the 14-inch MacBook Pro (M4) felt noticeably heavier (1.55kg vs 1.24kg).
+Compared to the 13-inch MacBook Air (M3) that usually resides in our backpack, the 14-inch MacBook Pro (M4) felt noticeably heavier (1.55kg vs 1.24kg).

 If you're considering the entry-level 14-inch MacBook Pro, Apple has cut a generous £100 from the price tag compared with the M3 variant released this time last year — and you'll save a total of £300 if you were always planning on upgrading to 16GB of RAM, since that's now standard across the lineup